 Chronic Exhaustion and Fatigue

-Chronic exhaustion and fatigue are common symptoms of autistic burnout, significantly impacting daily functioning, relationships, and mental health.
+Chronic exhaustion and extreme fatigue are common symptoms of autistic burnout, significantly impacting daily functioning, relationships, and mental health.
 They can lead to:

 • A lack of interest and difficulty engaging in special interests